nimarafati/Misc_Scripts/README.md

-# Misc_Scripts
+# vcftools
-This repository consists of different scripts.
+This repository consists of different scripts to modify vcftools output.
 You can find the list of scripts and their application below:

 ## extract-region-V1.sh